AshenOneme/CCSC-Prediction-Inverse-Design/README.md

 <div align=center>

-# ⚛️Prediction of Mechanical Properties and Inverse Design of Complex Cross-Sectional Columns
+# Prediction of Mechanical Properties and Inverse Design of Complex Cross-Sectional Columns

 </div>